Be A Glow Worm: Guide To the Churchill War Rooms in London

 The museum is split into five sections that can be viewed in any order.
 But the audioguide suggests sticking to a clockwise path around the exhibits.

-It would take another blog article, or a PDF, or book perhaps, to summarize Churchill's life.
+It would take another blog article, or book perhaps, to summarize Churchill's life.
 So I won't even try now except for three sentences.

 A highlight is a huge 15 meter digital touchscreen table that chronicles Churchill's life and the timeline of the war.
 It stretches across the museum floor.
 By touching the screen, you can open 2, 250 documents, photos, records, letters, and film clips.
 You can watch footage of Churchill himself.